aklivity/zilla/README.md

 ## <a name="community"> 🌱 Community
 Looking to contribute to Zilla?
 Check out the [Contributing to Zilla](./.github/CONTRIBUTING.md) guide.
 ✨We value all contributions, whether it is source code, documentation, bug reports, feature requests or feedback!

+## <a name="license"> License
+Zilla is made available under the [Aklivity Community License](./LICENSE-AklivityCommunity).
+This is an open source-derived license that gives you the freedom to deploy, modify and run Zilla as you see fit, as long as you are not turning into a commercialized “as-a-service” offering.
+Running Zilla in the cloud for your own workloads, production or not, is completely fine.

 <!-- Links -->
 [build-status-image]: https://github.com/aklivity/zilla/workflows/build/badge.svg